Kasia307584/portfolio/README.md

 ### Continued development

-- Refactor the code to store all links in a “constants” file for better code organization and easier maintenance
+- Refactor the code to store all links in a `constants` file for better code organization and easier maintenance
 - Improve the use of the `useTranslation` hook by handling translations only at the App component level and passing the necessary props to child components
 - Replace React-Bootstrap modal logic with custom React component (using `useState`, `useEffect`) combined with JavaScript and rely on Bootstrap only for styling